About You (the Reader)

 What is interwoven short/long-term strategic planning?

 Alberto isn’t alone.
-And if you’re a bit like him, you may also struggle to enlist others in the kind of planning which changes everything.
-But where can it be developed?
+And if you’re a bit like him, you may also struggle to enlist others in the kind of breakthrough planning which changes everything.
+But how can such plans be developed consistently?
+And not just be a matter of luck?
+Or charisma?
+Or even collective I.Q.?

 But this is just the means.
-Why are they defying conventional wisdom, and replacing 3-5-year plans with 15-30-year strategic plans?
-Why are they engaging in such radical thinking?
+Why are executive teams defying conventional wisdom, and replacing run-of-the-mill 3-5-year plans with game-changing 15-30-year strategic plans?
+Why attempt such radical thinking?

 If you have read this far, you probably have your own reasons.

 And if you belong to an organization that already has long-term goals, you may be concerned about achieving them.
 Why?
 Too many leadership groups are following the “set it and forget it” model of strategic planning.
-They commit to some BHAGs but do little more than exhort others to follow them.
+They commit to some BHAGs (Big Hairy Audacious Goals) but do little more than exhort others to follow them.

 For-Profit